skijit/notes/programming/docker/kubernetes-training.md

   - group a set of yaml files and bundle them together
 - katakoda
   - search for 'first app' for kubernetes
-- subscribe to alex ellis
+- Todo: subscribe to alex ellis
 - helm packages are called 'charts'
   - there are tons for things like kafka, rabbitmq, etc
--

 - Container Architecture
   - [read this](https://medium.com/@saschagrunert/demystifying-containers-part-i-kernel-space-2c53d6979504)
-  -

 ## Session 2
 - kubelet on each node connects to the CRI (container runtime interface) and that interfaces with container runtime
   - The container type just needs to implement OCI (open container interface)
-- check out katacoda to see what a container looks like search 'decomposing'
+- todo: check out katacoda to see what a container looks like search 'decomposing'
 - see the tool 'Dive' for exploring layers in a container
   - you can use it to shrink your image size too
 - CI/CD pipelines create issues for kubernetes and docker